Dana, your blood sugar and cholesterol are very high. Do you have a family history of diabetes and heart disease?

 Multiple studies conclude that hypothyroidism shows a strong association with type 2 diabetes.
 Yes the association is greater with type 1, but what about all the type 2 diabetic sufferers who may be hypothyroid.
 Why should they not have the opportunity to be tested to rule out thyroid disorder?
 If their undiagnosed hypothyroidism is causing heart disease complications, simple testing may save their lives.

 Type 1 diabetes is an autoimmune disease in which the immune system attacks the cells in the pancreas that make insulin.
 A person with one autoimmune disease is more likely to develop other autoimmune diseases.
 Type 1 diabetics are at high risk of Hashimoto’s, an autoimmune thyroid disease in which the immune system mistakenly attacks the thyroid gland, and vice versa.
 Hashimoto’s is one of the leading causes of hypothyroidism in the world.
 With this recommendation to test only TSH, type 1 diabetics with Hashimoto’s may go undiagnosed.
 There is no mention of testing thyroid antibodies for Hashimoto’s.

 TSH is the blood test recommended for diagnosis.
-There is no mention of conducting a full thyroid panel, including Free T4, Free T3, and Reverse T3.
+There is no mention of conducting full thyroid testing, including Free T4, Free T3, and Reverse T3.
+There is also no mention of the fact that the TSH reference range is so broad that ‘normal’ doesn’t make it ‘optimal’ for every patient.
 So many hypothyroid sufferers go undiagnosed because mainstream medicine relies solely on TSH as the “gold” standard for diagnosis and treatment.
-Top 5 Reasons Doctors Fail To Diagnose Hypothyroidism.

 The Thyroid Federation International estimates there are up to 300 million people worldwide with thyroid dysfunction yet over half are unaware of their condition.5 Given that close to 150 million people worldwide are estimated to be unaware of their thyroid dysfunction, how many diabetics are there right now worldwide unaware of their thyroid condition?
 Hmmm…